[ Printer Friendly Version ] [ Report Abuse ]

 At that moment, he didn’t care that he was being dragged across the ground by the arm that he had moments ago been unable to move, or that there were more of those masked men here.
 It felt good to see.
 It felt good to breathe in air that didn’t smell of blood and sweat and fear.

 “This is Potter’s boy?”
 Devlin squeezed his eyes closed against the nausea.
-The blonde man hadn’t liked it when he had thrown up on his shoes and if the blonde man was afraid of this man (‘you want to cry now - you just wait until you meet the Dark Lord’)...Devlin swallowed again, fighting the bile back down.
+The blond man hadn’t liked it when he had thrown up on his shoes and if the blond man was afraid of this man (‘you want to cry now - you just wait until you meet the Dark Lord’)...Devlin swallowed again, fighting the bile back down.
 It seared at his raw throat.